Economy of Plovdiv: History

 Located in the middle of a rich agricultural region, since the beginning of the 20th Plovdiv grew as a major industrial center.
 Food processing, tobacco, brewing and textiles were the main pillars of the industry.
-During the socialism the city's economy greatly expanded dominated by heavy industry - it still produces large amount of lead and zinc, machinery, electronics, motor trucks, chemicals, cosmetics.
+During socialism the city's economy greatly expanded dominated by heavy industry - it still produces large amount of lead and zinc, machinery, electronics, motor trucks, chemicals, cosmetics.
 Between 1966 and 1969 in Plovdiv was assembled the sports car Bulgaralpine as a result of the cooperation of Alpine and ETO Bullet.
 In 1967 a car-assembly factory which produced Bulgarrenault under the license of the French automotive manufacturer Renault was inaugurated but production was halted in early 1970.
 After the fall of Communism in 1989 and the collapse of Bulgaria's planned economy, a number of industrial complexes were closed.

 Industry

 Industry has been expanding again since the late 1990s, with numerous modern manufacturing plants built in the city or in its outskirts, mainly the municipality of Maritsa.
 In this period, some €500,000,000 has been invested in construction of numerous new factories.
 Some of the biggest new plants include the Liebherr refrigerator plant with more than 2000 employees and a capacity of 1 000,000 items per year, the Socotab tobacco processing plant (2,000 employees), a bicycle plant (500 workers, capacity 500,000 units), а Schneider electronics factory, a biodiesel plant, the Bulsaphil textile plant (790 workers), and several electronics and high-tech plants producing CD players and other electronic equipment.
 The largest electronics plant in the Balkans was inaugurated in the nearby village of Voivodinovo.
 Watts Industries group owns a modern factory for manufacture of temperature measurement equipment which employs 300 high-qualified personnel.
 Another significant factory is Saninelli which produces cloth and has 1,400 employees.

 Plovdiv is the seat of one of the oldest breweries in the country, Kamenitza, founded in 1881.
 Currently Kamenitza is the leading national beer company with market share of 18%.
 The brewery is situated in the Eastern district and employs 650 workers.

 Due to the growing demand for business office space Business Park Plovdiv is going to be constructed in the district of Trakiya.
-The investment is for €68,000,000 and the future park will occupy a built area of 110,000 m².
-A commercial and industrial park is to be built in the village of Radinovo at several km to the north-west of the city with a built-up area of 50,000 m².
+The investment is for €68,000,000 and the future park will occupy a built area of 110,000 m2.
+A commercial and industrial park is to be built in the village of Radinovo at several km to the north-west of the city with a built-up area of 50,000 m2.

 Industrial region Thracia is an industrial zone made up of several municipalities within the area of Plovdiv, Bulgaria.